-- a. the possession, occupation, ownership, and enjoyment of the land by the general public, or by public agencies, - b. the possession, occupation and ownership of land necessary for operations of a public utility that serves the general public, - c. the remediation of a blighted property, or - d. the possession of an abandoned property. - SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 20 of Title 27, unless there is created a duplication in numbering, reads as follows: - A. Private property may not be taken or damaged by a condemning authority unless the taking or damage is necessary for a public use and with just compensation.
-The public purpose or public benefit of economic development, including an increase in tax base, tax revenues, employment or general economic health, does not constitute a public use. - B. A condemning authority bears the burden of proving by clear and convincing evidence that: - 1.
-The land, real estate, premises or other property the authority seeks to acquire is required for the public use in the petition for condemnation; and
+- a. the possession, occupation, ownership and enjoyment of the land by the general public, or by public agencies, - b. the possession, occupation and ownership of land necessary for operations of a public utility that serves the general public, - c. the remediation of a blighted property, or - d. the possession of an abandoned property. - SECTION 4.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 42 of Title 27, unless there is created a duplication in numbering, reads as follows: - A. Private property may not be taken or damaged by a condemning authority unless the taking or damage is necessary for a public use and with just compensation.
+The public purpose or public benefit of economic development including an increase in tax base, tax revenues, employment, or general economic health, does not constitute a public use.

+B. In cases where addressing blight is the public use provided by the condemning authority, the condemning authority bears the burden of proving by clear and convincing evidence that:

+1. The land, real estate, premises, or other property the authority seeks to acquire is required for the public use stated in the petition for condemnation; and

-- 2. The public use identified in the petition for condemnation cannot be accomplished by using or acquiring other property with the consent of the owner. - C. The owner of private property has a right to have a court determine whether private property is being taken for a public or private use, to remediate an abandoned property, to remediate blighted property, or if such taking is required to fulfill the public use as stated in the petition for condemnation.
-The court shall strictly construe eminent domain statutes in favor of the property owner and against the condemning authority. - D. A governmental body subordinate to the state may not exercise, create, extend or expand a power of eminent domain in the absence of statutory authority.
-Additional procedures, remedies or limitations that do not deny or diminish the substantive and procedural rights and protections of property owners under this section may be provided by other law, ordinance or charter.
+2. The public use stated in the petition for condemnation cannot be accomplished by using or acquiring property that offers similar access with the consent of the owner of the similar property without undue financial burden.

+C. The owner of private property being condemned for blight has a right to have a court determine whether private property is being taken for a public or private use, to remediate an abandoned property, to remediate blighted property or if such taking is required to fulfill the public use as stated in the petition for condemnation.
+The court shall strictly construe eminent domain statutes in favor of the property owner and against the condemning authority.

+D. A governmental body subordinate to the state may not exercise, create, extend, or expand a power of eminent domain in the absence of statutory authority.
+Additional procedures, remedies or limitations that do not deny or diminish the substantive and procedural rights and protections of property owners under this section may be provided by other law, ordinance, or charter.

-SECTION 5.
-This act shall become effective November 1, 2020.
+1 SECTION 5.
+This act shall become effective November 1, 2022.

+2

-57-2-2907 TEK 1/16/2020 8:12:42 PM
+3 58-2-3200 TEK 1/20/2022 7:21:42 PM

+4

+5

+6

+7

+8

+9

+10

+11

+12

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24